 Yes, once you have downloaded a sample from the Loopcloud library you have complete control and the license and rights to add them to your songs.

-When comparing LoopCloud vs Splice, understand your own needs — then consider which of the two are more ideal for what you and your operation require.
+When comparing LoopCloud vs. Splice, understand your own needs — then consider which of the two is more ideal for what you and your operation require.